ftsrg/gamma/plugins/headless/hu.bme.mit.gamma.api.headless/docs/headless-gamma-document.md

 This problem can occur mainly in the Docker version of Gamma.
 The two parts that make up the headless version of Gamma, the generator and the API can run into errors with SWT in a new Linux environment.
 These errors prevent normal functioning.

 The first notable thing about SWT is that it is platform dependent.
-This means that in both product files (gamma.api.headless.product for the Headless Gamma API, and product.gamma.source.generate.product for the Headless Generator), the platform specific SWT plugins have to be imported (and possibly removed) according to the platform.
+This means that in the product file, the platform specific SWT plugins have to be imported (and possibly removed) according to the platform.
 For example, when moving from Windows to Linux, on the Content tab of the products, the Windows specific plugins will be missing, which is indicated with an error icon.
 These have to be replaced with the Linux specific plugins, which have the same name, with the operating system being a difference (instead of "win32",  "linux" is in the name).

 The following solutions resolved these issues:

  - API
 		 - Adding `org.eclipse.swt.browser.chromium.gtk.linux.x86_64.source` and `org.eclipse.swt.gtk.linux.x86_64.source` (or equivalent, in the case of a 32 bit system) fixed SWT related issues.
 These plugins have to be imported manually, after importing the required plugins with the "Add Required Plug-Ins" button.

- - Generator
 		 - Some SWT errors can still persist even after removing the `hu.bme.mit.gamma.dialog` project.
 The following steps provided solution for this problem.
 		 - Adding `org.eclipse.swt.browser.chromium.gtk.linux.x86_64.source` and `org.eclipse.swt.gtk.linux.x86_64.source` (or equivalent, in the case of a 32 bit system) fixed SWT related issues.
 These plugins have to be imported manually, after importing the reuqired plugins with the "Add Required Plug-Ins" button.
 		 - In the Docker container, `libswt-gtk*` has to be installed, even with Java 11 installed in the container.
 This can be done with the `apt-get install libswt-gtk` command.
-This fixed the Docker specific SWT errors related to the Headless Generator.
+This fixed the Docker specific SWT errors.

+**Java compiler compliance level**

+This error can occur after exporting the Headless Gamma.
+Along with the exported products, a "logs.zip" is created as well.
+Inside, one or more (depending on the exported product) folders can be found named after exported plugins.
+The logs found inside these folders contain text similar to this:

+" 5/10/21, 2:32:41 PM CEST
+Eclipse Compiler for Java(TM) v20210223-0522, 3.25.0, Copyright IBM Corp 2000, 2020.
+All rights reserved.
+Compliance level '11' is incompatible with target level '15'.
+A compliance level '15' or better is required"

+This means that the compiler compliance level is set too high.
+Open the Eclipse IDE, select Window -> Preferences -> Java -> Compiler, and under "JDK Compliance", set the "Compiler compliance level" to 11.
+After this, export the products again, and the problem should resolve.

 ## Setting up the Docker container

  Make sure that Docker is installed on the computer in use.
 The following tutorial was used to install Docker on Ubuntu: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

  1. Create a working folder, and copy the Dockerfile inside.
- 2. Inside the working folder, create the following folders: "eclipse", "generator", "server", "uppaal", "theta".
+ 2. Inside the working folder, create the following folders: "eclipse",  "server", "uppaal", "theta".
  3. Export the Headless Gamma API inside the "eclipse" folder.
- 4. Export the Headless Generator inside the "generator" folder.
  5. Copy the "OpenApiGammaWrapper" folder, which contains the webserver, inside the "server" folder.
  6. Copy the contents of the UPPAAL folder installed on your computer inside the "uppaal" folder.
  7. Copy the `get-theta.sh` file inside the "theta" folder.
 This file can be found inside the `gamma/plugins/xsts/theta-bin` folder.